neverinfamous/kv-manager/README.md

 4. Filter by tags (comma-separated, optional)
 5. Click any result to navigate to that key

+**Important Notes**:
+- **Key Name Search**: Searches the key NAME (not namespace names or values).
+Example: searching "meta" finds keys like "meta:test", "metadata:config", etc.
+- **Tag Search**: You can search by tags alone (leave key name empty) or combine with key name search
+- **Automatic Indexing**: All keys created or updated through the UI are automatically indexed for search
+- **External Keys**: Keys created outside the UI (via API, CLI, etc.) won't appear in search until they're viewed/edited in the UI or have metadata added

 ### Job History
 1. Click **Job History** in the navigation bar
 2. View all your bulk operations (import, export, bulk delete, etc.)